Differences Between PVC & Composite Decking

 Installation is similar for both products.
-PVC is a lighter weight product, which makes it easier to handle on the jobsite.
+PVC is a lighter-weight product, which makes it easier to handle on the job site.
 However, it can lead to a bit more “bounce” than composites once installed.
 Both are workable with standard woodworking tools.
-Both expand and contract with temperature changes and manufacturer’s guidelines should be followed carefully.
+Both expand and contract with temperature changes and the manufacturer’s guidelines should be followed carefully.
 PVC and composites also both often have “hidden” fastening options that reduce the outward appearance of the installed decking for a more polished look.

 For many who are new to decking, it might be difficult to tell much of a difference between PVC and composite when looking at samples.
 In general terms, more composite manufacturers have a wood-like grain pattern and more PVC products have a more linear grain pattern.
 However, this is not a hard-and-fast rule and exceptions exist for both.

 PVC often has a more aggressive texture than composites -- and that can be a plus or a minus, depending on your preference.
 Lastly, both product types offer multi-tonal or “streaked” products that are designed to resemble real wood.
 One PVC company even offers a laminated product that some feel is an extremely good aesthetic substitute for wood.
 Ultimately, beauty is in the eye of the beholder and aesthetics don’t necessarily represent a significant difference between these product types across manufacturers.

 With a variety of options available to homeowners considering building a deck, wood does not have to be your first or only choice.
 Understanding the pros and cons of manufactured decking can help you decide which material is best for your needs.